FNNDSC/pl-dicom_repack/README.md

 [![ci](https://github.com/FNNDSC/pl-dicom_repack/actions/workflows/ci.yml/badge.svg)](https://github.com/FNNDSC/pl-dicom_repack/actions/workflows/ci.yml)

 `pl-dicom_repack` is a [_ChRIS_](https://chrisproject.org/)
-_ds_ plugin which takes in ...  as input files and creates ... as output files.
+_ds_ plugin which takes in a list of DICOMs as input files and creates a single DICOM as output files.

 ## Abstract

-...
+This plugin takes in a list of dicom files that belong to a particular series and are homogeneous in nature, i.e. each DICOM file must have the exact shape as of the rest of the files in the input list.
+We use `pydicom`library to read the `pixel_array` contained in each dicom file and "merge" these into a bigger array with an additional dimension.

+Additionally, this plugin also modifies the "NumberOfFrames" header tag of the output DICOM with the number of files present in the input directory in a particular series.

 ## Installation